2015 Wimbledon Championships – Women's doubles

 Sara Errani and Roberta Vinci were the defending champions, but Errani chose not to participate this year.
 Vinci played alongside Karin Knapp, but lost in the third round to Casey Dellacqua and Yaroslava Shvedova.

 Top seeds Martina Hingis and Sania Mirza won the title, defeating Ekaterina Makarova and Elena Vesnina 5–7, 7–6(7–4), 7–5 in the final.
-Mirza became the first ever Indian to win a women's doubles major; while Hingis won her 10th title in the category and her first since the 2002 Australian Open.
+Mirza became the first Indian to win a women's doubles major; while Hingis won her 10th title in the category and her first since the 2002 Australian Open.